The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Location

 In 1915 Karl Schlager was also Platzkommandant in Bruck and k.u.k.
-Platzkommando was located in Kirchengasse 27.
-Whether or not he used these premises we don't know and it's anyway unlikely that regimental affairs were conducted at this address.
+Platzkommando was located at Kirchengasse 27.
+Whether or not he used these premises is unknown, and in any case it is unlikely that regimental affairs were conducted at this address.

 Josef Novotný